lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 Like... really?

 A simple "no" with a couple sentences explaining why your company does not give feedback is not enough, especially after I went through all the process.
-I want to know what I did wrong, if I some serious flaws that are not evident to me I want to exactly know what they are!
+I want to know what I did wrong, if I have some serious flaws that are not evident to me I want to exactly know what they are!
 Interviewing is also the way I confront myself with what I'm supposed to know for those dream companies I want to work for.

 #### Here's a challenge, we will mark you down for things in the specs